KelsyT/KelsyT.github.io/Why don't more people use voice recordings on Substack.md

 But for most of you, I think it's a waste not to use this feature, even if it's on posts without a paywall.
 I see Elle Graiffen puts the voiceover behind a paywall for some posts, but for the truly free posts she uses the AI voice.

 The reason I care about this brings me back to how little I'm able to read what you have to say most of the time I'm going to be on my phone.
 Once I get home, I don't want to be on any social media.
 Granted, that could change if my job was different.
-I am currently writing this at home, but that's _writing, not reading._ If I'm at home and I'm reading, I'm more likley to read a book you've published, or much more likely, I'm reading one of the thousands of other books that I was supposed to have read a decade ago, but am only But for now, I wish I could listen to you instead of being forced to either read or listen to an AI that gives me the creeps.
+I am currently writing this at home, but that's _writing, not reading._ If I'm at home and I'm reading, I'm more likley to read a book you've published, or much more likely, I'm reading one of the thousands of other books that I was supposed to have read a decade ago, but since I'm only hitting my literary peak now,

+But for now, I wish I could listen to you instead of being forced to either read or listen to an AI that gives me the creeps.
+And don't tell me that you don't like the sound of your voice.
+I promise you with time that can change.
+We're talking expsoure therapy here, no matter how awful it may seem, eventually you will be able to speak into a microphone and play it back without cringing... the whole time.
+Serisouly though, the importance of your voice can't be understated.
+To some degree, it's what makes you a human here.
+I invite all of you who don't think that your audience will enjoy listening to you to try a voiceover.
+You may be surprised by how much people love it.

+And that's no surprise, since more people are listening to books than buying them these days.
+I've heard of romace authors writing books every couple of months, recording an audio book and then ewither

 And this matters becuase it determines whether or not I continue to engage with Substack.